swarmstack/swarmstack/README.md

 The data retention period for Prometheus is defaulted to 48 hours within the docker compose files, and a default 10GB Prometheus tsdb data volume will be created for HA swarmstack users.
 If you find that you are needing to do query look-backs further than a few days, you should instead explore deploying an InfluxDB, Postgres or other [storage back-end for Prometheus](https://prometheus.io/docs/operating/integrations/), scaling even further with designs such as [these](https://docs.openstack.org/developer/performance-docs/methodologies/monitoring/influxha.html) if your needs grow even further.
 Also refer to Cortex and related comments above.

+As your needs for this stack grow, you may find yourself replacing some of the service within this stack with your own tools.
+Hope this got you or your team heading in a great direction running applications at scale.
+Kubernetes is also your friend, and should be used where needed to scale parts that need to scale beyond [several](https://blog.online.net/2016/07/29/docker-swarm-an-analysis-of-a-very-large-scale-container-system/) dozen swarm nodes.

 ## NETWORK URLs

 Below is mainly for documentation.
 After installing swarmstack, just connect to https://swarmhost of any Docker swarm node and authenticate with your ADMIN_PASSWORD to view the links below